caittpayne/Grocery_List_Game/README.md

 Grocery List Game is my implementation of a mock "take-home assignment" for the Bloc certification.
 I was tasked with creating a grocery list web-application that could be shared in real-time by multiple people.
 This assignment was to be completed in a week.

 Requirements for this application included creating a full-stack application, with a front and back end.
 Features included authenticating users, implementing a database, syncing data in real-time, and a full test suite.

+Users are able to register accounts with emails and passwords, which can be logged in by multiple users - for instance, a family.
+Multiple users can add to the grocery list, edit or delete items, and mark items as "done".
+Whenever a user updates the list, all other users' lists are updated as well.

-You can check out the live site <a href='#' target='_blank'>here</a>.
+You can check out the live site <a href='https://grocery-list-game.netlify.com/' target='_blank'>here</a>.

 ## Built With: <a id="built"></a>